Tim Schulz

-Tim Schulz (born March 1, 1962, in Milwaukee, Wisconsin) is a former U.S. soccer midfielder who played two seasons in the North American Soccer League, two in the Western Soccer Alliance, two in Major Indoor Soccer League and one in the American Professional Soccer League.
+Tim Schulz (born March 1, 1962) is a former U.S. soccer midfielder who played two seasons in the North American Soccer League, two in the Western Soccer Alliance, two in Major Indoor Soccer League and one in the American Professional Soccer League.
 He was also a member of the U.S. soccer team at the 1983 Pan American Games.
 He coached the U.S. U-20 women's national team at the 2006 FIFA U-20 Women's World Championship.

 Player

-Schulz was a Parade Magazine High School All American as a soccer player at Air Academy High School in Colorado Springs, Colorado.
+Schulz was born in Milwaukee, Wisconsin.
+He was a Parade Magazine High School All American as a soccer player at Air Academy High School in Colorado Springs, Colorado.
 In 1980, the San Jose Earthquakes of the North American Soccer League drafted Schulz out of high school.
 He broke into the first team during the 1981 season.
 In the fall of 1982, he signed with the Denver Avalanche in the Major Indoor Soccer League but was back with the Earthquakes, now known as the Golden Bay Earthquakes in 1983.

 When the NASL collapsed at the end of the 1984 season, he signed with the St. Louis Steamers of the MISL for the 1984–1985 season.
 In June 1985, he was back with the Earthquakes, now playing in the Western Soccer Alliance.
 In 1986, he moved to the Los Angeles Heat.
 He returned to the Steamers for the team's final two years in the MISL, 1986–1988.
 In 1990, he played a single season with the expansion Colorado Foxes in the American Professional Soccer League.
 In 1992, he signed with he expansion Denver Thunder in the National Professional Soccer League.
 He retired at the end of the season.

 In 1983, he was a part of the U.S. team which finished 0-2-1 at the Pan American Games.